There is no denying that children find sensory bottles fascinating.

 While glitter bottles might be the simplest sensory bottles to make, there are many ideas for fabulous DIY sensory bottles, most of which require just a few common household ingredients to make.

-But what is the point of sensory bottles?
+But what is the point of a sensory bottle?

 Like all sensory play, sensory bottles are a useful tool for promoting a sense of wonder and inquiry as children use their senses to explore and discover.
 They can also aid the development of fine motor skills when children are involved in making the bottles and language and social skills when shared with peers or adults, but I love sensory bottles most of all as a calm down tool.
 A sensory bottle can offer a valuable focus or distraction to a child whilst they calm down from an overwhelming emotional experience.

-Today I am sharing over fifteen fabulous DIY sensory bottles – all of which offer a unique element for discovery and exploration, that are sure to be a hit with children of all ages.
+Today I am sharing 21 fabulous DIY sensory bottles – all of which offer a unique element for discovery and exploration, that are sure to be a hit with children of all ages.

 RELATED: Sensory toy gift ideas for kids of all ages.